trapti19singhal/AI_Melano_Infosys_Internship_Oct2024/Cheekoti Shravya/Model Deployment/readme.md

 How to run this project

-First run the notebook to save the VGG16 model or download the .keras file from link provided then follow the steps below.
+**First run the notebook to save the VGG16 model or download the .keras file from link provided then follow the steps below.

-Create a virtual environment
+1.Create a virtual environment
 Open Gitbash/CMD/Powershell

-Write python -m venv virtualenv
+2.Write python -m venv virtualenv
-For gitbash -> source virtualenv/Scripts/activate
+3.For gitbash -> source virtualenv/Scripts/activate
-For CMD/Powershell -> cd virtualenv/Scripts/activate -> cd ../../
+4.For CMD/Powershell -> cd virtualenv/Scripts/activate -> cd ../../
-Then while staying in virtual environment write -> pip install Flask tensorflow numpy Run the app by writing python app.py
+5.Then while staying in virtual environment write -> pip install Flask tensorflow numpy 6.Run the app by writing python app.py